awolfmann/geocovid/README.md

 ## Modelling Asumptions
 * Discretized modelling by 1hour step.
 * Grouped data of each user per hour building a Polygon.
 If the Polygon is too big, the centroid is imputed as its position.
-* Latitutde and Longitude information is used, even geohash_12 has a better precision.
+* Latitude and Longitude information is used, even geohash_12 has a better precision.
 * Exposed time is ignored.
 If there is a contact between the Polygon in the one hour step, the model add the contact as a possible candidate for a new infected agent.

 ## Improvement Opportunities